 A description of the affected area based on the monitoring data has been presented.
 The boundary of the proposed Lakeview sustainment area is the Lakeview urban growth boundary.

-proposes to designate woodstoves as the priority sources in the Lakeview sustainment area.
+DEQ has determined the priority sources that contributed to the exceedance of the ambient air quality standards and that woodstoves are the main contributors.
+Therefore, DEQ proposes to designate woodstoves as the priority sources in the Lakeview sustainment area.

-A discussion of the reasons for the proposed designation has been provided.
-In summary, designating Lakeview as a sustainment area will allow Lakeview to pursue will encourage new or expanding industry to obtain emission offsets from woodstove changeouts and thereby help address the main contributors to Lakeview’s air quality problems along with Lakeview’s PM Advance efforts, will help to bring Lakeview into compliance with the PM2.5 AAQS.
+In summary, designating Lakeview as a sustainment area will allow Lakeview to pursue intermediate size industrial economic development.
+It will encourage new or expanding industry to obtain emission offsets from woodstove changeouts and thereby help address the main contributors to Lakeview’s air quality problems.
+In addition, designation along with Lakeview’s PM Advance efforts, will help to bring Lakeview into compliance with the PM2.5 AAQS.